CaptainProton42/SphereScaper/README.md

 In the simpler case of a mesh in a plane, there are some ressources available which outline possible relaxation methods, like [this article](https://andersource.dev/2020/11/06/organic-grid.html) from andersource.dev, but most of them seem to involve [letting each quad force its vertices into a square shape](https://twitter.com/OskSta/status/1147946734326288390).

 I see no reason why an approach like this shouldn't work on a spherical mesh as well.
-However, I approached the problem from a slightly different angle and started with [Laplacian smoothing](https://en.wikipedia.org/wiki/Laplacian_smoothing) which is generally used smoothe meshes.
+However, I approached the problem from a slightly different angle and started with [Laplacian smoothing](https://en.wikipedia.org/wiki/Laplacian_smoothing) which is generally used smooth meshes.
 In the end I needed to augment this by adding forces which try to prevent too small/large and thin quads as well.
 There are probably many good ways too relax the mesh but some good guidelines should be:

 - each quad should be as square as possible
 - all quads should have approximately the same area